 - Ice can be applied for 10 minutes every hour initially reducing frequency to two or three times a day as symptoms allow.
-Do not apply ice directly to the skin as it may cause ice burns, but wrap the ice in a wet tea towel or use a commercially available cold therapy wrap.
-Continue to rest until normal daily activities are pain-free.
+Do not apply ice directly to the skin as it may cause ice burns.
+Wrap the ice in a wet tea towel or use a commercially available cold therapy wrap.

 - A doctor may prescribe anti-inflammatory medication such as ibuprofen, which may be effective in the short term for acute inflammation, however, it is likely to be less effective over the longer term with more chronic injuries.

-They may X-ray the elbow to rule out and avulsion fracture which is a strain of the tendon where the tendon tears, pulling a small piece of bone away with it.
+- They may X-ray the elbow to rule out and avulsion fracture which is a strain of the tendon where the tendon tears, pulling a small piece of bone away with it.